Jumitti/Anonymous_Telebot/README.md

 1. Connect to [Anonymous Telebot](https://t.me/keepthesecret_bot):
    - A welcome message is sent to you, asking for a password.
-2. Send the password: AnonymousTelebot@
+2. For password, send me a message
 3. You have access to the chat ! :)

 ## How to use (For USER)